To secure an appointment, please go to THIS LINK or philippine-embassy.org.sg/consularappointment

 The Bureau of Immigration in the Philippines inspects all international-bound passengers, in line with the Bureau’s mandate under the Anti-Human Trafficking Law of 2003 (R.A.
 9233) and the Amended Migrant Workers’ Act of 2004 (R.A.
 10022), to stop human trafficking and illegal recruitment.
 At the airport’s immigration counter, therefore, a Filipino tourist bound for Singapore may be asked by the Immigration Officer to produce an “invitation letter”, a document made by a Filipino based in Singapore that invites a Filipino relative (the passenger) to Singapore for a visit.

-The Bureau of Immigration requires that this document, in the form of an affidavit of support or guarantee, be authenticated at the Philippine Embassy in Singapore.
+The Bureau of Immigration and the Inter-agency Council Against Trafficking require that this document, in the form of an Affidavit of Support or Guarantee (ASOG or ASG), be authenticated at the Philippine Embassy in Singapore.